Recurring asynchronous check-ins

 Examples of improvement and growth could be:

-• After working on the Kubernetes performance, I realized I really like devops and would appreciate more opporunities to work with Lindsey on similar tasks.
+After working on the Kubernetes performance, I realised I really like devops and would appreciate more opportunities to work with Lindsey on similar tasks.

 Initiating a check-in

-Check-ins are facilitated through Cyans and designed to be ultralight 🐝, taking no longer than 15 minutes for each team member.
+Check-ins are facilitated through Topics and designed to be ultralight đ, taking no longer than 15 minutes for each team member.

 For the message body, something similar to the below is suggested:

-2. Discuss areas of potential improvement or growth🌱 (optional)
+- Discuss areas of potential improvement or growthđ± (optional)

 Highlights

-• The internal wiki page you created describing the best practices and testing methods helped everyone get on the same page and will be very useful for new team members during onboarding
+- The internal wiki page you created describing the best practices and testing methods helped everyone get on the same page and will be very useful for new team members during the onboarding process.

-• Your last pull request showed great improvement in following our standards for commmit conventions and pull request title and description.
+- Your last pull request showed great improvement in following our standards for commit conventions and pull request title and description.

 Growth

-• Thomas has shown interest learning more about Kubernetes.
+- Thomas has shown interest in learning more about Kubernetes.
 Do you think this is an appropriate backlog item we could assign to him and could you assist if he needs help?

-• Johanna did not know the production bug was the reason it took longer than usual to complete her change request.
-If possible, revise your estimate completion date next time or send her a quick note about why you had to reprioritize.
+- Johanna did not know the production bug was the reason it took longer than usual to complete her change request.
+If possible, revise your estimated completion date next time or send her a quick note about why you had to reprioritise.

 For the next steps, please: